About Security Screening

 The BC Public Service uses three different types of security screening to assess suitability for some government positions:

-- A BC Public Service Criminal Record Check - required for designated positions.
-It is unique to the BC Public Service and is described in the Security Screening Policy
+- A BC Public Service Criminal Record Check is required for designated positions.
+It's unique to the BC Public Service and is described in the Security Screening Policy.

-- A Criminal Records Review Act Check - required for any applicant or current employee who works with children under 19 years of age or works with vulnerable adults as defined under the Act.
-This criminal records check is not unique for public service employees but applies to everyone in British Columbia working with youth and children or vulnerable adults.
-There are separate forms and procedures for this type of criminal record check
+- A Criminal Records Review Act Check is required for any applicant or current employee who works with children under 19 years of age or works with vulnerable adults as defined under the Act.
+This criminal records check isn't unique for public service employees, but applies to everyone in British Columbia working with youth and children or vulnerable adults.
+There are separate forms and procedures for this type of criminal record check.

-- Enhanced Security Screening - any security check in addition to a criminal record check.
+- Enhanced Security Screening is any security check in addition to a criminal record check.
 These additional checks may include fingerprinting, professional/educational verification checks, credit/financial checks, and background investigations.

 Who decides if a particular criminal offence or administrative penalty is relevant to the requirements of a position?